 Going forward, our mission is focused on enabling you to serve content to billions of devices.
 We will focus on forward-thinking teams that want to deliver future-proof experiences at a greater velocity, and with confidence.
 In order to do that, we needed to realign how we fit into your equation.
 You and your customers are our customers, we love being able to celebrate your wins and get excited about your products.
 But as any good team player should be, we are designing our system to be a part of the puzzle.
 We want to blend into the background of service architecture and be one of the critical nodes linking the pieces together, letting you provide the perfect solution for your customers.
 In short, GraphCMS of the future needed to be even more flexible, reliable, capable, and intuitive.
 So, here’s what we came up with.

 We’ve spent months getting these into place, and can’t wait to invite you to try them first!
-Sign up for the beta release of the new GraphCMS, and get notified as soon as the all new GraphCMS is ready for you.

 All of the above mentioned are planned for very-early release in 2020.
 The foundational work has been done and we have loads of new features planned, including some that you haven’t seen in a CMS before – and we’re really excited about that.

 Thanks for joining us on the journey this far, for all your feedback, and for building innovative and exciting products of all sizes with GraphCMS.
 Next year will be even better!

 So, as 2020 approaches and the holiday season progresses, we're gearing up for some exciting changes in the coming year with a lot of planned activities.